 the strength of the dosage - the higher the dose, the greater the risk of developing side effects

-the length of time you are using it for - for example, it is highly likely that you will develop more serious side effects if you take oral corticosteroids for more than three months or if you have three to four courses of treatment a year
+the length of time you are using it for - for example, it is highly likely you will develop more serious side effects if you take oral corticosteroids for more than three months or if you have three to four courses of treatment a year

 If inhaled corticosteroids are taken for a short period, most people tolerate them well and have few or no side effects.